Conflicts of Interest Management, Third-Party Agreements, and Intellectual Property

 - Enable the free communication of ideas and research through publications and collaborations while ensuring the integrity and credibility of the RURAL Cohort Study’s research.

-- Encourage the use of aggregate data for therapeutic discoveries and patents, especially those that would improve the social health and clinical outcomes of RURAL communities and participants.
+- Encourage the use of aggregate data for therapeutic discoveries and patents, especially those that would improve the social health and clinical outcomes of participants and communities in RURAL.

 - Establish clear guidelines and procedures for the handling of all RURAL Cohort Study generated Intellectual Property.